Concepts and Principles Lead Auditor

-The LICQual ISO 19650-1:2018 – Concepts and Principles Lead Auditor course is a comprehensive training program designed to prepare professionals for conducting and leading audits in accordance with the internationally recognized ISO 19650 framework.
-Focusing on the ISO 19650-1:2018 Concepts and Principles, this course enables learners to understand, evaluate, and audit information management systems across the entire lifecycle of construction and infrastructure projects.
-It is ideal for individuals aiming to lead audits that ensure compliance, efficiency, and quality in digital project delivery.
+The LICQual ISO 19650-1:2018 – Concepts and Principles Lead Auditor course is a comprehensive program designed to equip learners with the expertise to conduct and lead audits in line with the internationally recognized ISO 19650 framework.
+Focusing on ISO 19650-1:2018 Concepts and Principles, the course enables learners to evaluate information management systems across the full lifecycle of construction and infrastructure projects.

 Course Overview